gianlucag/TinyPHP/README.md

 # Routing

-Routing in TinyPHP is done by matching a URL pattern with a php script.
+Routing in TinyPHP is done by matching a URL pattern with a php script (the controller).

 ```php
 TinyPHP::RegisterRoute("/login", "html/login.php");